cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

 - 6 builds
 - 1 deployment with 2 pod replicas (sleep) mounting two secrets each. deployment-2pod
 - 2 deployments with 1 pod replicas (sleep) mounting two secrets. deployment-1pod
-- 3 services, one pointing to deployment-2pod, and other two pointing to deployment-1pod
+- 3 services, one pointing to deployment-2pod, and other two pointing to deployment-1pod.
+(As a consequence, 3 endpoint objects pointing to 4 pods are created)
 - 3 route.
 1 pointing to the service deployment-2pod and other two pointing to deployment-1pod
 - 10 secrets.
 2 of them mounted by the previous deployments.
 - 10 configMaps.
 2 of them mounted by the previous deployments.